BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    _Mobile Detection Script_

-   There is also a simple JavaScript mobile browser detection script that stores different production/development CSS and JavaScript files within a local `config` object based on whether a user is using a mobile, tablet, or desktop browser.
+   There is also a simple JavaScript mobile browser detection script that stores different production/development CSS and JavaScript files within a local `config` object based on whether a user is using a mobile or desktop browser.

    _Loading Files_